20134571/civ-ipriot-smiley/knowledge_and_evidence.md

 3. Give two examples of organizational documentation in the code.

-> """Renders a mouth by blanking the pixels that form that object."""
+> Method docstring: """Renders a mouth by blanking the pixels that form that object."""
->""" Draws the eyes (open or closed) on the standard smiley. :param wide_open (bool): eyes open or closed."""
+> Method docstring: """ Draws the eyes (open or closed) on the standard smiley. :param wide_open (bool): eyes open or closed."""

 ### 2.4.
 Identifying and understanding classes